 Accessible websites also stand to improve their organic traffic and sales.
 This is typically a result of ranking better in search engines, improved conversion rates, and increased consumer loyalty/satisfaction rates.

 Google, among other top search engines, are getting better at highlighting businesses that have achieved ADA website compliance.
 Accessible websites rank higher than their inaccessible counterparts, which in theory should translate into more traffic.

 If website users have problems completing forms and making purchases, this may result in a high exit rate.
 This will negatively impact a site’s ranking on search engines.
 Website accessibility is therefore good for SEO.
 It’s also good for society.

 Failing to have an ADA compliant website can open a business to legal action and a damaged reputation.
 Many businesses and personalities have been sued for breaches of ADA compliance.

 Another notable case was that of a popular American singer.
 In 2019, Beyonce’s website was subject to an ADA compliance lawsuit.

 The lawsuit filed against Parkwood Entertainment (the company that runs Beyonce.com), claimed that Beyonce’s official website violated the ADA.

 According to the lawsuit, the site wasn’t accessible to blind users since its images lacked “alt” text.
 The site also lacked accessible dropdown menus and the ability to browse using a keyboard.
 This made it nearly impossible for blind users to navigate the site.

-Businesses need to think about website accessibility because it’s the socially responsible thing to do.
-Besides that, it exposes your business to lawsuits, risks brand damage, compromises your SEO, and potentially your bottom-line.
+Businesses need to think hard about website accessibility.
+It’s the socially responsible thing to do.
+Besides that, it can expose your business to lawsuits, risks brand damage, compromises your SEO, and maybe your bottom-line.

 An ADA compliant website provides people with disabilities a fair chance to get the best out of the web.
-Compliance must be a priority for business owners.
-Investing time and money to create a new website or overhaul an existing one will pay off in the long run.
+Investing time and money to create a new website, or overhaul an existing one, will pay off in the long run.